 How to Make an Offer to Buy a Home

-Although your real estate agent is likely reluctant to name a price for you, you can utilize your agent's expertise to figure out a price to offer when buying a home.
+Knowing how much to offer on a house is one of the most challenging parts of the homebuying process.
+Your real estate agent may be reluctant to name a price for you, but you can utilize your agent's expertise to figure out a price to offer when buying a home.

-While it is true that in many cases the price the seller originally paid for the home has little bearing on today's market, if the seller purchased a few years ago in a depressed market with little appreciation since, the asking price should be closer to the seller's purchase price.
-Although you may not be able to figure out the condition of the home when the seller bought it, nor whether the circumstances were extenuating, you can adjust for increases due to appreciation and remodeling improvements.
+It might not seem like the price the seller paid for the home is important.
+That depends on the circumstances, though.
+If the seller purchased a few years ago in a depressed market and housing prices haven't increased, the asking price should be closer to the seller's purchase price.
+You may not be able to figure out the condition of the home when the seller bought it, or whether there were extenuating circumstances.
+Still, you can adjust for increases due to appreciation and remodeling improvements.

 Examine Comparable Sales

-When looking at comparable sales, use only the properties that are similar in configuration, age, and location to the home you want to buy.
+Another step to take to determine how much to offer is to look at similar homes that have recently sold in your area.
+When looking at comparable sales, use only the properties similar in lot size, square footage, style, age, and location to the home you want to buy.
 Use the data from the most recently sold sales, and don't look beyond six months because appraisers won't.

 Analyze List Price to Sales Price Ratios

-Ask your agent for a trend report covering the last six months.
+The list price to sales price ratio is the relationship between how much sellers list their homes for and how much they sell for.
+To do your own analysis, ask your agent for a trend report covering the last six months.
 Look up the prices of the homes as they were listed and compare them to the prices that have sold.
-Ask how much is the gap?
+How much is the gap?
 Are homes selling over list price or under?
 If under list price, by which percentage?
-If many homes are selling at 2% under list price, for example, that percentage could indicate the price the seller will or should accept.
+If many homes are selling at 2% under list price, for example, that percentage could indicate the price the seller may accept.

 Check Square-Foot Cost Averages

-First, understand that smaller homes are priced higher per square foot and larger homes are priced less per square foot.
-You cannot take the average square-foot cost and multiply it by the square footage of the home you want to buy to come up with a reasonable price to offer.
-But you can check the trends to determine if the square-foot cost averages are on the rise or declining and use that information to your advantage.
+Smaller homes are priced higher per square foot and larger homes are priced less per square foot.
+You can't take the average square-foot cost and multiply it by the square footage of the home you want to buy to come up with a reasonable price to offer.
+You can check trends to determine if the square-foot cost averages are on the rise or decline and use that information to your advantage.

 Sometimes agents take listings off the market and resubmit them as a new listing.
 Find out if the home was an expired listing and then relisted.
-The Days On Market is important because if homes have been on the market longer than 30 days, the sellers might be more motivated to wheel and deal.
+The days on market information is important because if homes have been on the market longer than 30 days, the sellers might be more motivated to wheel and deal.